-The faults menu is accessed by using the up or down arrow to scroll to faults and pressing the right arrow key to activate the menu.
+The Diagnostics menu is accessed by using the arrow keys to highlight Diagnostics and pressing the Select softkey to activate the menu.
+Under the Diagnostics menu are two folders: Present Errors and Fault History.

-Faults displayed in the faults menu will aid the trained technician in troubleshooting the vehicle.
+Faults displayed in the Diagnostics menu will aid the trained technician in troubleshooting the vehicle.
 Faults displayed often indicate which components in the electrical system need to be tested.

-Since the faults menu is updated while the vehicle is in operation, the trained technician has the ability to monitor the occurrence of faults in conditions or locations where a problem with vehicle performance has been reported.
+Since the Diagnostics menu is updated while the vehicle is in operation, the trained technician has the ability to monitor the occurrence of faults in conditions or locations where a problem with vehicle performance has been reported.
 See following WARNING.